GMN Overview

 : a Python dictionary of node names.
 The output is stored as either a Python pickled object or json file.

 Nodes are added recursively starting at the output node(s), adding links according to the network interaction matrix until the limit of node drivers is reached, and, disallowing the creation of network cycles.
-The number of drivers is a network property specified as a command line argument (-d

 , --numDrivers